pama7786/quote-generator-app/README.md

 - Clone the repo by using the following to create a copy on your local machine:

-    - git clone git@github.com:ismahaneyy/phase-1-javascript-project-mode.git
+    - git clone git@github.com:pama7786/quote-generator-app.git

 - Change directory to the repo folder:

-    - cd phase-1-javascript-project-mode
+    - cd quote-generator-app

 - Open it in Visual Studio Code